Children, Adolescents, and Adults with ADHD Are Valued

 Articles related to ADHD:

-How the Brain Is Wired
+The Diagnosis of ADHD – It’s How the Brain Is Wired

-A combined inattention and hyperactivity-impulsivity type
+- A combined inattentive and hyperactivity-impulsivity type

-A mostly inattentive type
+- A mostly inattentive type

-And a mostly hyperactive-impulsive type
+- A mostly hyperactive-impulsive type

 ADHD Remains a Medical Puzzle